nolan-meyer1/ThemePark-Application/README.md

 This method takes in a JSONArray.
 It will then loop through that array and convert each item in that list to a Park object.
 It will then return it as a HashMap with the park's name as the key, and the value as the Park object.

+### &#9679; $${\color{lightblue}ParkReviewInformation}$$
+This is what contains all the data we have about the park review.
+It will contain a variable that shows how many stars the park is, and it will contain a list of Review objects.

 ### &#9679; $${\color{lightblue}Parser}$$
 This is an abstract class that will be used for all of the parsers.
 It also uses generics so it can return whatever type of data that is needed.